 In most cases, it comes from lack of understanding the Scrum Master’s role, but it may also emerge from organisational structure, expectations from within the team or managers which end up with whole Agile “Mambo-Jumbo”.

 During my career, I faced the problem of Board Master or Jira Guru job.
 I was the person who can do magic with our bug tracking tool and who have the power of changing the ticket’s status!
-There was also expectation I will write User Stories (and of course, use the user story template) for the Product Owner and the Development Team.
+There was also expectation I will write User Stories (and of course, use the user story template) for the Product Owner and the Developers.
 The reason for that was simple – I am a Scrum Master, and this is my duty.

 Scrum Master provides ideas on how to measure different areas of the Scrum Team’s work, but all these metrics should have one thing in common – they should have a purpose for the team.
 Measuring what is essential or gives value.
-Development Team should prepare data for these metrics on their own or use an automated tool to gather them.
+A whole Scrum Team should prepare data for these metrics on their own or use an automated tool to gather them.
 They should never spend time on something which is not needed – it is waste!

 The Scrum Master’s role is not to measure the performance of the team, make reports or prepare such analysis.
 He should focus on Empiricism.
 Scrum Master job is to make sure that both inspection and adaptation, are appropriately used by the Scrum Team.
 They should be using transparent data to make decisions.

 Based on the above – Scrum Master shouldn’t make decisions for the team.
 It should only guide them and present information necessary for the decision making process.
 Why?
 It takes away the ownership from the team.
 Scrum Master should focus on the self-organisation of the team.
-He should encourage the team to make decisions on their own – to decide on both: WHAT (Product Owner via Product Backlog ordering) and HOW (Development Team via a plan for the Sprint).
+He should encourage the team to make decisions on their own – to decide on both: WHAT (Product Owner via Product Backlog ordering) and HOW (Developers via a plan for the Sprint).

 As an example, I will use the Management 3.0 Celebration grid.
 For me, it is an excellent visualisation of different actions taken by the team and their outcome.
 Everything showed on the scale of the learning curve.
 Scrum Master, by its stances, should always help the team to be in the middle of behaviour axis.